aaltonewmedia/learn.newmedia.dog/content/the-unofficial-study-guide/tips-for-ba-students/_index.md

 Recommended minors and/or elective courses for students who want to apply to the Game Design and Development major through the normal admissions process:

-- Some level of basic programming course
+- Basic programming courses
 - 3D Animation minor
 - Building Virtual Worlds minor
 - Games Now!

-Note that taking these studies is not a guarantee that you would be able to
+Note that taking these studies is not a guarantee that you would be able to be admitted to the major.